0xProject/0x-docs/docs/developer-resources/contract-addresses.md

 # 📃 Contract Addresses

+This page contains a list of some notable 0x Protocol contract addresses.
+Note that integrators of the 0x APIs typically do not have to interact with these smart contracts, the exception being the Exchange Proxy contract which you typically have to give a [token allowance to](/0x-swap-api/advanced-topics/how-to-set-your-token-allowances).

 For JavaScript/TypeScript developers, we publish the [@0x/contract-addresses](https://www.npmjs.com/package/@0x/contract-addresses) package to NPM with all these addresses.

 You can find the full list of addresses here: [https://github.com/0xProject/protocol/blob/development/packages/contract-addresses/addresses.json](https://github.com/0xProject/protocol/blob/development/packages/contract-addresses/addresses.json)